 MDC is partnering with the Oak Foundation to learn more about the intersection of race, educational equity, and learning differences by building a learning and action network across North Carolina called "Learning for Equity: A Network for Solutions," or LENS-NC.

-Selected organizations will receive funds to advance their work to reduce race and income disparities in educational outcomes among students with learning differences and create learning environments where marginalized students with learning differences will thrive.
+Nine North Carolina organizations focused on education, disability rights, activism, Latino issues, and rural communities were selected to learn more and advance their work at the intersection of race, educational equity, and learning differences.
+The organizations will receive funds to advance their work to reduce race and income disparities in educational outcomes among students with learning differences and create learning environments where marginalized students with learning differences will thrive.

 Members of the Network will regularly meet with other Network members to learn, address common challenges, and explore opportunities to amplify effective strategies for change at classroom, school, community, district, and state levels.

 Oak Foundation’s Learning Differences Programme strategically partners with and invests in organizations that improve education for students with learning differences.
 Learning differences are defined as diagnosed or undiagnosed specific learning disabilities (such as dyslexia, dyscalculia, and dysgraphia) as well as other related neurological processing challenges that can impact learning (such as attention deficits, sensory processing disorders, and executive function challenges).

 LENS NC’s network will focus on shared learning and amplifying strategies by:

 - Building knowledge and understanding of ways to combat structural racism within the education system, with a focus on the identification and support systems for students with learning differences

 - Providing supports to marginalized students with learning differences and their families that increase confidence, self-esteem, and agency

 - Building educator understanding of equitable practices and learning environments that address bias and promote cultural responsiveness in the classroom